 WebRTC brings a lot of benefits to the users and developers that were not available in previous communications and collaboration platforms.
 Its components have been optimized to the level which enables the development of rich and high-quality RTC applications for the browsers of desktop, mobile, and IoT devices, and allow them all to communicate via a common set of protocols.

-Let’s examine some of the benefits of using WebRTC Development for an interviewing app.
+Let’s examine some of the advantages of using WebRTC Development for an interviewing app.

 First and the foremost benefit of WebRTC is that it’s a free and open-source project.
 It was first introduced in 2011 by Google, supported by, Mozilla and Opera, amongst others with the objective to deliver a standards-based, real-time media engine that will be free and resident in all available browsers.
 It is embedded in all the popular browsers with many free voice and video codecs available to download.
 Most importantly, it’s free for both, commercial as well as for private use.